Tides of Chaos: How Baldur's Gate 3 tackles the pure RNG of D&D-inspired dice rolls

 I can't remember the game name but I read an interview recently where they talked about how their randomness was pre-determined, so like your next three random number rolls would be set in stone.
 So even if you reloaded a save it would be the exact same results because they wanted people to be locked into the chaos of the universe.

-I think actually had a glitch in Divinity Original Sin 2 that accidentally introduced what's called random seed fixing, where when you reload, it's the same result.
+I think actually we had a glitch in Divinity Original Sin 2 that accidentally introduced what's called random seed fixing, where when you reload, it's the same result.
 We saw a huge backlash, even though it wasn't even intended.
-It was a bug, but immediate, huge backlash because in a way, when when you do that as a developer, you're sending out the message that there is fate and everything is predetermined in a way.
+It was a bug, but immediate, huge backlash because in a way, when you do that as a developer, you're sending out the message that there is fate and everything is predetermined in a way.
 Players really negatively react to that, or at least enough of them for us to not really consider that.

-But on the kind of opposite side of the spectrum we know that there are players who want to have a true D&D experience where you roll with the with the loss.
+But on the kind of opposite side of the spectrum we know that there are players who want to have a true D&D experience where you roll with the loss.
 When you fail at something, you just go over it.
 They want the game to help them to avoid save scumming.
-So if save scumming is too easy, they might want a mode where save scumming is not available for through some mechanism, so that they agree to this rule with the game and they try their best to go for the game without save scumming and see where that brings them.
+So if save scumming is too easy, they might want a mode where save scumming is not available through some mechanism.
+They agree to this rule with the game and they try their best to go for the game without save scumming and see where that brings them.
 So this is something we're also discussing how we can introduce that.

 How do you balance the ability to fail checks in dialogue or exploration with still wanting players to progress in the story and get meaningful information as they do?
 Can you talk a little bit about how the team went about making that system in a way that gives players flavorful options despite opportunities to fail rolls?

-Whatever flowchart map Larian has must be massive from just like the sheer amount of like skill checks and like class/race/background driven dialog options.
+Whatever flowchart map Larian has must be massive from just like the sheer amount of skill checks and class/race/background driven dialog options.

 The dialog trees are absolutely gigantic when you start playing them out.
-I hope maybe we'll share some screenshots later in like a post mortem or something.
+I hope maybe we'll share some screenshots later in like a postmortem or something.
 But they're gigantic.
 Like, if you look at one, you can't possibly read what is written there without zooming in.

-What we tried to do with the challenge and the randomness there is that we try to keep the difficulty check numbers in certain buckets so that the player can get used to certain amount of randomness in some situations.
+What we tried to do with the challenge and the randomness there is that we try to keep the difficulty check numbers in certain buckets so that the player can get used to a certain amount of randomness in some situations.
 (Ed. note: DC is Difficulty Class or Difficulty Check, tabletop slang for the number a dice roll has to beat to be successful.)
 So if like an easy check is 5 DC and a normal check is like 10-ish DC, the players who are not even familiar with dice rolling will start to kind of get an emotional response to what the certain DC difficulty check means for them.
 For them, gaining bonuses for that or trying to game these checks through drinking potions or finding items that give you bonuses, they will see very very clearly that they're getting those bonuses.

 But what we also want to do, and that became very clear when we saw people actually interact with these rolls, is that we want to change how they're displayed.
 So right now we try to have a minimalist UI for the rolling.
 You see a number that is directly comparable to the dice.
 So if it says 10 you really need to see 10 or more on the dice to pass a check, right?
 But this 10 is actually not the DC; it's actually the sum of all the bonuses or penalties you might have.

-So there's a lot going on there, and we even called the "target" instead of "difficulty check".
-But we realized that we actually have to show you a bit more about what's going on there's so that you realize how this number is made up and then you start having ideas for how you can master this number, how you can manipulate the chances in your favor.
+So there's a lot going on there, and we even called it the "target" instead of "difficulty check".
+But we realized that we actually have to show you a bit more about what's going on there's so that you realize how this number is made up.
+Then you start having ideas for how you can master this number, how you can manipulate the chances in your favor.

 We keep asking playtesters and we keep looking for players trying to manipulate the chances.
 There are a lot of ways in the game to do this, but they're not tutorialized currently.
 Savvy D&D players know about them and utilize them.
-But we of course, want to teach everyone to do this.
+But we, of course, want to teach everyone to do this.
 And I think clearer UI feedback for the kind of bonuses you can have is going to help players start getting ideas of how to manipulate.